Squawka / Outright markets / Newcastle odds to finish top four in the Premier League 2024-25: Predicted finish, signings, best players & full squad

 Newcastle’s top Premier League Golden Boot contender: Alexander Isak

 Last season, Alexander Isak truly announced himself to the Premier League.
-The Swedish striker had a decent first campaign in the competition with ten goals in 22 games, but his impact was affected by an injury early on and a slow end to the season.
+The Swedish striker had a decent first campaign in the competition with 10 goals in 22 games, but his impact was affected by an injury early on and a slow end to the season.
 But 2023-24 was the year of Isak.

 Isak was one of just three players to hit the 20-goal mark in the Premier League last season, trailing only Erling Haaland and Cole Palmer in the Golden Boot charts.
 Scoring 21 goals in total, this was Isak’s best-ever season in senior football, beating his previous best of 17 goals in 34 games for Real Sociedad in 2020-21.

-Newcastle’s primary playmaker: Anthony Gordon
+Newcastle’s primary playmaker: Jacob Murphy

 Newcastle’s card magnets & top tacklers: Joelinton